-We are asking you to trust us to help change your life: you have the right to know how Makers operates.
-Not only do you have the right, but we believe this should be an essential part of which education institution you choose to join.
+We believe everyone who trains with us has the right to know how Makers operates.
+This information should be an essential part of which education institution you choose to join.

 Makers was founded because the current education system is broken.
 One specific way in which we believe the system is broken is its business model.
 Whether you go to traditional institutions like universities, or more modern ones like coding bootcamps, most operate on the same model: making money solely (or mostly) from students.

-We think this is a big problem for you.
+We think this is a big problem.
 Put it simply, if an organisation, and especially a for-profit coding bootcamp makes money solely from students, then it needs to maximise the number of students it trains.
 They can aspire to do a great job, but the pressure to grow (especially when they're highly funded) means finding people for every cohort is essential.

 At Makers, we decided to do things differently.
 We argued that we should put our financial incentives in line with that of our students.
 This is why we were the first coding bootcamp to charge companies to hire our developers.